openSUSE-Rust/roast/README.md

 > [!NOTE]
 > The naming mechanism follows a certain logic:
-> - get the last segment of the git URL e.g. <https://codeberg.org/Rusty-Geckos/roast.git>'s last segment is "roast". `.git` will be removed.
+> - get the last segment of the git URL e.g. <https://codeberg.org/Rusty-Geckos/roast.git>'s last segment is "roast". `.git` is removed.
 > - get the recent git tag if there is, otherwise, get the number of commits since revision.
 Format it to follow <https://en.opensuse.org/openSUSE:Package_versioning_guidelines>.
 >
 > **The explanation is done in reverse as you read further below so you can easily grasp the logic**.